 Thirty or so paragraphs were dedicated to assuring me that my privacy and the financial assets that I’d hidden in an offshore account in Nassau were protected by the strictest secrecy and iron-clad laws, but at the very end of paragraph 25, sub paragraph 61(b), they concluded by hoping I’d enjoyed my reading material, but they were only kidding!
 Haha!

-In any emergency involving the president, said they, or in a pandemic of national proportions, or if the staff got bored during a coffee break and needed a new patient to discuss, the office could change their ‘privacy’ policy.
+In any emergency involving the president, or in the event of a pandemic of national proportions, or if the staff got bored during a coffee break and needed a new patient to discuss, the office could change their ‘privacy’ policy.

-They kindly informed me there was nothing I could do about it, but that if I wanted to, I could discuss their staff at the next PTA meeting.
+They kindly informed me there was nothing I could do about it.
 As long as they shouted, ‘Olly, olly oxen free!’ they would be safe from prosecution for divulging my weight at the next White House barbecue.

-There was something in those turgid legal paragraphs about Human Experimentation and how much They Were Looking Forward To It, but they hastily added that I didn’t have to consent to that if I didn’t want to.
-I am not making this up.
-Unfortunately.
+There was something in those turgid legal paragraphs about Human Experimentation and how much They Were Looking Forward To It, but they hastily added that I didn’t have to consent to it if I didn’t want to.
+(I am making very little of this up.
+Unfortunately.)

 However, The Paperwork continued, if I did consent to it, I had the right to know what was going on when my tongue turned black, or I grew a third nipple.
 This was damn straight of them, and I signed because I don’t want the terrorists to win.